 Best Digital Piano Selection Methodology

 This guide was first published in 2017.
-The current edition was published on August 25, 2024
+This current edition was published in 2025.

 For this edition, we expanded the scope of the guide to include highly-rated piano keyboards up to $1000 instead of the $500 limit we had in the previous edition.
 As we often do, we limited our search to those that can be easily bought from retailers based in the USA.